jathurchan/mistral-router/README.md

-# `llm-mux` - Developer Framework for Cost-Efficient LLM Applications
+# `llm-mux` - Framework for Cost-Efficient LLM Applications

-> A lightweight FastAPI framework for cost-efficient LLM applications — plug in your API key and get a routing gateway in under 60 seconds.
+> llm-mux is a lightweight FastAPI framework for cost-efficient LLM applications — plug in your Mistral API key and get a routing gateway in under 60 seconds.
+> By default, it uses Mistral models for tiered routing, but the architecture is provider-agnostic and can be extended to other backends.

-> A production-ready LLM routing framework that minimizes cost, reduces latency, and provides built-in observability.
+A production-ready LLM routing framework that minimizes cost, reduces latency, and provides built-in observability.

 ## Motivation